Momentum

 Fama & French

 Investors today mostly use momentum the same way Cowles and Jones discovered it by looking at relative momentum and individual stocks.
 Relative momentum looks at the performance of one asset versus other assets.
-But there is also absolute momentum that uses an asset’s own past performance to infer future performance.
+But there is also absolute momentum that uses an asset’s past performance to infer future performance.
 Absolute momentum can reduce downside exposure as well as enhance returns.
 The best approach is to use both types of momentum together.
 That is what dual momentum is all about.